Home Soup & Stew Thirty-Clove Garlic Soup (Vegan, Paleo)

 I’ve bookmarked a few other recipes to cook and I’ve been reading through all the insightful gut health info in the book.
 I was familiar with Lee’s eBook version of Heal Your Gut and her online program but it’s really nice to have the book in printed form.
 It’s full of great tips and knowledge, a multi-phase gut healing program, meal plans and gorgeous recipes.
 Check it out when you get a chance.

-See also Tomato Chickpea Soup
+See also Mexican Chicken Soup

 Inside the cookbook